bootphon/articulatory_inversion/README.md

  The three configurations are the following ones:
  1) "speaker specific", we train and test on the same speaker.
 This configuration gives a topline of the results, and learn some characteristics of the speaker
  2) "speaker dependent", we train on all speakers (including the test speaker).
- 3) "speaker independant", we train on all speakers EXCEPT the test-speaker.
+ 3) "speaker independent", we train on all speakers EXCEPT the test-speaker.
 We discover the test-speaker at the evaluation of the model.
  By analyzing how the scores decrease from configuration 1 to 3 we conclude on the generalization capacity.

 # Dependencies